freckle/guides/haskell-best-practices.md

 #### Lifted Expectations

 By default, we use and write expectations that are in `MonadIO m`.
-If you are using `TestImport` or `TestImport.IO` you should not have any issues.
-If you do, you are likely,
+If you are using `TestImport` or `TestImport.IO` you should not have any ambiguity issues.

+The following are some things that may cause them, along with their fixes:

 - Using `TestImport`, but not `withApp`